sjara11/go-starter-projects/README.md

 # go-starter-projects
-This repository contains examples of projects developed to train and learn "Getting your hands dirty"
+This repository contains examples of guided projects developed by FreeCodeCamp.org to train and learn "Getting your hands dirty"